alexio/Startup-Map/README.md

-Web application to provide a interact visualization of startups near you.
+Web application to provide an interact visualization of startups near you.